Boxing Day is often slower, quieter, and filled with food. Plates of leftovers, half-opened boxes of chocolates, and the question of what to eat next.

 It is also a lovely moment for a small but satisfying French pronunciation tip!

-Today, we are looking at French pronunciation and the letter U, a vowel that often goes unnoticed but plays a very important role in how French words sound.
+Today, we are looking at French pronunciation and the letter U, a vowel that sometimes takes on a very important role protecting other letters.

 French pronunciation and the letter U: the bodyguard vowel

-In French pronunciation, the letter U can act like a bodyguard.
+In French pronunciation, the letter U can act like a silent bodyguard, protecting the letters G and C from the “smooth operator” vowels E and I.

-But when the letter U steps in between them, it protects them.
+But when U steps in between, it changes everything.

 Seasonal examples you will recognise